 With the permission of the group leader any member may join as many group activities as they wish at the shed.

 Membership application forms are available from the shed at 38 Advance Road Kuluin between 9.00am and 12.00pm weekdays.
-Please discuss with the Secretary upon arrival.
+Please discuss with Reception upon arrival.

 AGM and Management Committee